LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 To ensure comparability, the ideal curve was determined.
 In order to be able to make quantifiable statements about the measurement results, the mean and (+sd) deviation of these two curves was determined.

 For both sensors, the deviation is less than 1% over the entire resolution.
 With the *MMC5603NJ* this is on average only *0.04%*.
 With the *TLV493D*, however, the (+sd) is *3.64%*, for which the deviations at the end in particular (with field strengths towards zero) are decisive.
 The previously performed *Background-Noise*\ref{sensor-characterisation-background-Noise} characterisation shows that the linearity deviation here is due to the sensitivity of the sensor.

+In general, the measured values correspond to the data sheet specifications of both sensors, which specify a value of *5%*.
+It is also possible to calculate these small deviations using curve fitting software.
+Suitable functions are available in the library.

 ## Temperature Sensitivity